shivaram-repo/shivaram-repo/README.md

 ### 🚀 About Me

-I'm a passionate **[Android developer"]** with a love for creating intuitive and beautiful web experiences.
+I'm a passionate **[Android developer"]** with a love for creating intuitive and beautiful app experiences.

 - 🔭 I'm currently working on **[]**.
 - 🌱 I'm currently learning **[Kotlin, Flutter]**.